-Markets for hemp are not well established, although in recent years there has been significant improvement.
-Interested producers are cautioned to investigate markets and secure a contract before undertaking production.
-Approximately 10 companies were provided contracts for hemp seed production in 2005 in Canada.
+Markets for hemp are not well established, although in recent years there has been a significant improvement.
+Consequently, interested producers are cautioned to investigate markets and secure a contract before undertaking production.
 The grain market is developing faster than the fibre market in western Canada.
-The latter is practically non-existent, though some entrepreneurs have shown interest in setting up plants to use hemp fibre.
+The latter is almost nonexistent, though some entrepreneurs have shown interest in setting up plants to use hemp fibre.

-In 2005, the price for conventional hemp grain ranged from \$0.45 to \$0.60/lb., while certified organic hemp grain price ranged from \$0.85 to \$0.90/lb.
+For the last five years, the price for conventional hemp grain has remained fairly constant ranging from 45^{e} to 60^{e} /lb. while certified organic hemp grain price ranged from 85^{e} to 95^{e} /lb.